 Do not include proprietary or confidential information.
-The project summary/abstract must be marked by the applicant as "Approved for Public Release".
-Abstracts of all funded research projects will be posted on the public DTIC website: https://dodgrantawards.dtic.mil/grants
+The project summary/ abstract must be marked by the applicant as "Approved for Public Release".
+Abstracts of all funded research projects will be posted on the public DTIC website: https://publicaccess.dtic.mil/search/#/grants/simpleSearch

-As an important note: the project summary/abstract is distinct from the Project Overview described below in the next section (Field 8).
+As an important note: the project summary/abstract is distinct from the Project Overview described below in the next section (Field 7 described in the next section).